-Subject Access Requests
+7. Subject Access Requests

-Parents, carers, students (Data Subjects) have a right to make a 'subject access request' to gain access to personal information that the school holds about them.
+Individuals (Data Subjects) have a right to make a 'subject access request' to gain access to personal information that the school holds about them.
 This includes:

-- Confirmation that their personal data is being processed - Access to a copy of the data - The purpose of the data processing - The categories of personal data concerned - Who the data has been, or will be, shared with - How long the data will be stored for, or if this isn't possible, the criteria used to determine this period - Where relevant, the existence of the right to request rectification, erasure or restrictions, or to object to such processing - The right to lodge a complaint with the ICO or another supervisory authority - The source of the data, if not the individual

-The safeguards provided if the data is being transferred internationally
+- Confirmation that their personal data is being processed. - Access to a copy of the data - The purpose of the data processing - The categories of personal data concerned. - Who the data has been, or will be, shared with - How long the data will be stored for, or if this is not possible, the criteria used to determine this period. - Where relevant, the existence of the right to request rectification, erasure or restrictions, or to object to such processing. - The right to lodge a complaint with the ICO or another supervisory authority. - The source of the data, if not the individual - The safeguards provided if the data is being transferred internationally.

-A child's personal data is just that - their data - and does not belong to their parent / carer.
-As such, if a parent or carer wishes to make a subject access request for data relating to their child, the pupil will need to have given their consent dependent on their age and level of understanding.
+It is important to bear in mind that a child's personal data is just that - their data - and does not belong to their parent / carer.
+As such, if a parent or carer wishes to make a subject access request for data relating to their child, the pupil will need to have given their consent depending on their age and level of understanding.

-The age of 13 is used as a guide todetermine when a child is generally likely to be mature enough to understand their rights, and accordingly any requests for their personal data from this age onwards would generally be expected to come from the child themselves.
+The age of 13 is used as a guide to determine when a child is generally likely to be mature enough to understand their rights, and accordingly any requests for their personal data from this age onwards would generally be expected to come from the child themselves.

-For children below this age, it is less likely that they will fully understand the implications of SARs, and so it would normally be acceptable for the request to come from the parent / carer.
+For children below this age, it is less likely that they will fully understand the implications of a SAR, and so it would normally be acceptable for the request to come from the parent / carer.

-Both of the above situations are used as a guide only, and each request (and requestor) will be assessed on an individual case by case basis.
+Both above situations are used as a guide only, and each request (and requestor) will be assessed on an individual case by case basis.

 Subject access requests can be submitted in any form to any member of staff within the school.
 However, the school may contact the requester for more details in order for the school to respond to requests appropriately.
-If staff receive a subject access request in any form they will forward to the data protection lead within the school immediately.
+If staff receive a subject access request in any form, they will forward to the data protection lead within the school immediately.
 The data protection officer will also be advised to ensure appropriate support is provided to the school to fulfil the request.

-Parents and staff can also contact the data protection lead within the school to make a subject access request .
+Parents and staff can also contact the data protection lead within the school to make a subject access request via angela.gibson1@westminster.sandwell.sch.uk/lance.goodby@westminster.sandwell.sch.uk.